SurafelFikadu/D3-Choropleth-Map-freeCodeCamp/README.md

 ## freeCodeCamp Project

-### This project is used HTML, CSS, JavaScript and the D# svg-based visualization library.
+### This project is used HTML, CSS, JavaScript and the D3 svg-based visualization library.